-Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation Annual monitoring, maintenance, a adaptive management measures a reporting requirements. iv.
-The riparian habitat and buffer specified aquatic resources delineation shall be fla construction fencing erected to clearly delimits of the protected zone.
-No overnigh of equipment or materials shall occur with protected zone.
-Storing, fueling, and equipment and the sasociated riparian habitat.
-Spilled materials could potentially enter 0 and its associated riparian habitat.
-Spill kits/absorbent clean-up materials shall be on-site.
-All equipment and vehicles shall checked and maintained daily to prevent fuel, oil, and other hazardous materials.
-A designated staging area shall be estal vehicle/equipment parking and storage of lubricants, and solvents a minimum of 10 outside of the protected zone.
-All fueling maintenance activities shall take place in designated staging area. agged and enote the it staging thin the upment where Dil Creek e available be t spills of Dished for of fuel, D0 feet and h the Mitigation requirements and permit cond be conveyed to construction crews prior construction.
-BIO Impact 3: The project could directly and indirectly mpact the Lake Pit lakebed and its associated riparian nabitat during both construction and operation as a reconnaissance survey suggests there may be approximately 1.2 acres of regulated aquatic resources associated with the Lake Pit.
+Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation Annual monitoring, maintenance, and adaptive management measures and annual reporting requirements. iv.
+The riparian habitat and buffer specified in the aquatic resources delineation shall be flagged and construction fencing erected to clearly denote the limits of the protected zone.
+No overnight staging of equipment or materials shall occur within the protected zone.
+Storing, fueling, and equipment maintenance shall not occur in locations where spilled materials could potentially enter Oil Creek and its associated riparian habitat.
+Spill kits/absorbent clean-up materials shall be available on-site.
+All equipment and vehicles shall be checked and maintained daily to prevent spills of fuel, oil, and other hazardous materials.
+A designated staging area shall be established for vehicle/equipment parking and storage of fuel, lubricants, and solvents a minimum of 100 feet outside of the protected zone.
+All fueling and maintenance activities shall take place in the designated staging area.
+Mitigation requirements and permit conditions shall be conveyed to construction crews prior to construction.
+BIO Impact 3: The project could directly and indirectly impact the Lake Pit lakebed and its associated riparian habitat during both construction and operation as a reconnaissance survey suggests there may be Significant BIO/mm-3.1: This mitigation measure only applies to project features implemented in and around the Lake Pit, including the pedestrian path and bridge.
+The following measures shall be implemented prior to the implementation of these features: Less than significant approximately 1.2 acrés of regulated aquatic resources associated with the Lake Pit.
 Impacts during construction and operation could be significant.
-CEQA Checklist Appendix G Threshold IV. b) Significant BIO/mm-3.1: This mitigation measure only applies to proj features implemented in and around the Lake Pit, includir pedestrian path and bridge.
-The following measures shall implemented prior to the implementation of these features: a.
-A formal aquatic resources delineation shall be implemented to determine the jurisdictional bout the Lake Pit features.
-The delineation shall dete limits of potentially regulated aquatic resources a shall identify all appropriate jurisdictional agence used in securing all applicable permits prior to construction and after a project final design has determined.
-At the discretion of the regulatory at the requirements of the permits may supplement exceed the requirements of this measure.
-If per required, all environmental requirements of the permits shall be implemented, and the executed shall be kept on-site. g the be mdaries of ermine the the protection elineation ies and be been igencies, it or mits are regulatory
+(CEQA Checklist Appendix G Threshold IV. b) a.
+A formal aquatic resources delineation shall be implemented to determine the jurisdictional boundaries of the Lake Pit features.
+The delineation shall determine the limits of potentially regulated aquatic resources, the riparian features, and an appropriate buffer for protection (the "protected zone").
+The aquatic resources delineation shall identify all appropriate jurisdictional agencies and be used in securing all applicable permits prior to construction and after a project final design has been determined.
+At the discretion of the regulatory agencies, the requirements of the permits may supplement or exceed the requirements of this measure.
+If permits are required, all environmental requirements of the regulatory permits shall be implemented, and the executed permits shall be kept on-site.